yama & Niyama

 Many yoga teachers will have studied the yama and niyama in their Yoga Teacher Training but this online course delves deeper, really giving the time, guidance and support necessary to allow these principles to become deeply understood, practised and embedded in your daily life, creating a basis for in-depth self inquiry and spiritual transformation.

-Participants will be encouraged to use weekly journaling as a method of deeply inquiring into your inclinations and motivations, working to observe and change the physical and mental habits that prevent you from living a life aligned with the bliss and freedom which is your true nature.
+Participants will be encouraged to use weekly journaling (written or spoken) as a method of deeply inquiring into your inclinations and motivations, working to observe and change the physical and mental habits that prevent you from living a life aligned with the bliss and freedom which is your true nature.

 - the different levels of meaning of each yama and niyama.
 From the straightforward and obvious to the subtlest, most spiritual aspect;